A packet sniffer captures the data that travels around a network. Packet sniffers come in a range of types, and one category is a piece of hardware.

 PRTG offers a range of network traffic analysis methods including a packet sniffer.
 An alternative to this is provided by the package’s ability to capture system messages from network hardware (IPFIX, NetFlow, sFlow, and J-Flow).
 The packet analysis function of the system lets you to identify which terminals, applications, and protocols generate traffic on your network.
 This information enables control of network access and throttling of bandwidth to specific MAC or IP addresses, protocols, or applications.

 The dashboard of the PRTG interprets the information that the packet sniffer collects and displays it through graphical data visualizations.
 These include color-coded dials, which make it easy to spot critical conditions at a glance.
 The Paessler PRTG system is priced on the number of “sensors” that you wish to monitor.
 A sensor is an attribute on a device.
 For example, the traffic on a network connection is a sensor and so is a monitored switch port.
 Paessler explains that it takes five to ten sensors to properly monitor a device.
-You can get a 30-day free trial of the system.
+You can download a free trial of the system.
 If you monitor 100 sensors or less, you can use PRTG completely free of charge.

 Wireshark is a very handy free packet sniffer that can be installed on Windows, Linux, Unix, and macOS.
 This system will capture packets passing along your network.
 It can scan wi-fi and Bluetooth as well as wired networks.
 The collected packets can be shown in the Wireshark dashboard and/or saved to file.
 The file formats that Wireshark can write to and read from are numerous.
 They include tcpdump, Pcap NG, Microsoft Network Monitor format, and Sniffer Pro.